pact-foundation/jest-pact/README.md

   consumer: string;
   port?: number; // defaults to a random port if not provided pactfileWriteMode?: PactFileWriteMode;
-}
+  dir? string // defaults to pact/pacts if not provided }

 export declare type LogLevel = "trace" | "debug" | "info" | "warn" | "error" | "fatal";